⚠️ Prefer to read a formal version of the same topic? head down here

 Traditionally in Marketing, Marketers worked their butt off and did a number of creative things to get seemingly, interested people into what they called a Marketing funnel.
 They called these people as leads.
 They did more creative things to entice their leads to pay for what they were trying to market.
-When the Marketer thought their lead is enticed enough, they gave the details to the Sales people and washed their hands off.
+When the Marketer thought their lead is coaxed enough, they gave the lead details to the Sales people and washed their hands off.
 From then on it was the Sales guy's headache to convert and close the deal.

 Now, there is problem with the approach, and it becomes mani-fold when it's applied to B2B.